Health Insurance

 When to Apply for a Health Insurance

 Health insurance helps you manage your health care costs and needs.
 Therefore, it’s essential to purchase health insurance if you are not under someone else’s health cover, such as a parent or a spouse.
 Health insurance costs depend on several things, such as your age, where you live, income, and work.
+The Kaiser Family Foundation (KFF) offers a marketplace calculator to help individuals estimate their expected premium costs based on income and location.

 Health plans are organized depending on the benefit they offer.
 They include bronze, silver, gold, and platinum.
 Bronze has the least coverage, while platinum has the highest.
 Additionally, other insurance brands base their cost depending on the level of care.

-Health insurance covers are categorized into four main plans: (HMOs), Health maintenance organizations, Exclusive Provider Organizations (EPOs), Preferred provider organizations (PPOs), and Point of Service (POS) plans.
+Health insurance covers are categorized into four main plans: Health Maintenance Organizations (HMOs), Exclusive Provider Organizations (EPOs), Preferred Provider Organizations (PPOs), and Point of Service (POS) plans.
 Additional plans include the catastrophic plan and High Deductible Health Plans (HDHPs).
 The latter is similar to Health Savings Accounts (HSAs).
 In this blog, we shall discuss each of these plans so that you can choose the most suitable one for you.

 Health Maintenance Organization (HMO)